 The Care Commission worked with advocacy group, Who Cares?
 Scotland to bring Sid to life and has been using him as a way to promote the Scottish Government’s National Care Standards for younger people living in care.
 However, although the campaign was intended to target youngsters in Scotland, the initiative has now been seen by people across the globe including people in Azerbaijan, Sweden, the United States, New Zealand and Russia.

-The full coverage appeared in the Edinburgh Evening News and was the result of a dedicated media strategy implemented by Scotland’s PR experts the Holyrood Partnership.
+The full coverage appeared in the Edinburgh Evening News and was the result of a dedicated media strategy implemented by Scotland’s PR experts the Holyrood PR.